 ‘Can’t say I am.’
 She said washing down the last of her molluscs with glug of Piquepoul.

 ‘In that case you might find this edifying’ I attempted an avuncular familiarity.
 ‘The Great Barrier Reef can be seen from outer space and is the world’s biggest single structure made by living organisms.
 It’s composed of and built by billions of tiny organisms, known as coral polyps.
 It supports a wide diversity of life and was selected as a World Heritage Site in 1981.
-CNN labelled it one of the seven natural wonders of the world, if you take much notice of what CNN says.
+CNN labelled it one of the seven natural wonders of the world if you take much notice of what CNN says.
 The Queensland National Trust named it a state icon of Queensland.
 All very worthy I know but you get the idea don’t you?’

 ‘Actually it’s from Wikipedia.’
-I said incredulous.
+I said incredulously.

 ‘Now FU there’s no need for that sort of talk….isn’t that some kind of kiddie fiddling thing?’

-‘Well it doesn’t sound very nice to me.’
+‘Well, it doesn’t sound very nice to me.’
 She said disdainfully.

 ‘Look Ribena, what I’m getting at is that environmentalists are concerned about the impact of dredging to setup a coal loader at Abbot Point.
 Your company seems to have got around the coal dust abatement stipulations as well.’